Ruchir Sharma

-Ruchir Sharma is an investor, author, fund manager and columnist for the Financial Times.
+Ruchir Sharma is an Indian American author, fund manager and columnist for the Financial Times.
 He is the head of Rockefeller Capital Management's international business, and was an emerging markets investor at Morgan Stanley Investment Management.

 Career

 Sharma has told interviewers he spent his early school years in Mumbai, Delhi, and Singapore.
 He did his undergraduate studies at the Shri Ram College of Commerce in New Delhi, and afterward joined a securities trading company, and in 1991 he launched a column called For Ex, first for The Observer, later for The Economic Times of India.
 His writings attracted the attention of Morgan Stanley, which hired him in its Mumbai office in 1996.
-In 2002 he moved to the New York office, which remains his base today.
+In 2002 he moved to the New York office.
 In 2003 he became co-head of the emerging markets team at Morgan Stanley Investment Management.
 In 2006 he became head of the team.
 In 2016, he took on an added role as Chief Global Strategist of MSIM.
-In November 2021, it was announced he would leave the firm January 31, 2022.
+In November 2021, it was announced he would leave the firm on January 31, 2022.

-Economic and Financial Market Views
+Economic and financial market views

 Sharma's first book, Breakout Nations: In Pursuit of the next Economic Miracles (Norton 2012) chronicled his travels through emerging countries trying to spot the next big economic winners—and losers.
-He defined “breakout nations” as those poised to grow faster than rivals in their own income class.
+He defined "breakout nations" as those poised to grow faster than rivals in their own income class.
 The book broke the nonfiction sales record in India and became an international bestseller.

-In 2012 Foreign Policy magazine cited Sharma as one of its top 100 Global Thinkers "for dusting the gold off the term ‘emerging markets’, and refocusing the global discussion on "the real breakout nations to watch."
+In 2012 Foreign Policy magazine cited Sharma as one of its top 100 Global Thinkers "for dusting the gold off the term 'emerging markets', and refocusing the global discussion on "the real breakout nations to watch."